JacinthaDev/JacinthaDev/README.md

 # Hello, World! 👋 I'm Jacintha
-Software Engineer | Carribbean-American | Philadelphia-Based
+Software Engineer | Carribbean-American |

 Bringing passion and resilience to the tech scene, one line of code at a time.